Prohibition: A Lesson Not Learned

 After I stopped laughing, I watched the girl smash everything within reach and I wondered how much of my tax money went to waste on that.
 A more effective ad would show teenagers addicted to heroin or crystal meth with rotting teeth and ugly infections from dirty needles.
 That kind of exposure would discourage me from experimenting with “hard” drugs like crack and heroin but not necessarily with “soft” drugs like pot, mushrooms, and peyote.

-Prohibitionists have made many mistakes trying to create a drug free America.
+Prohibitionists have made serious blunders in their campaign to create a so called drug-free America.
 One is the term "controlled substance”.
 A controlled substance is legal, regulated, and taxed.
 Marijuana is not a controlled substance.
-The Marijuana Tax Act turned marijuana from a controlled substance sold over the counter and taxed into an ‘illegal’ substance - grown, distributed, and consumed in an unregulated market.
+The Marijuana Tax Act turned marijuana from a controlled substance sold over the counter and taxed, into an ‘illegal’ substance - grown, distributed, and consumed in an unregulated market.

-Another error is the belief that arrest is a "deterrent" to stop people from smoking marijuana.
-When you consider the number of arrests over the last 75 years, marijuana would have disappeared long ago; instead, the lies and scare tactics have only increased the drug's popularity.
-The fear of arrest does not work, because users do not believe it can happen to them.
-A drug bust comes as a complete surprise.
-The usual pot smoker cannot see anything wrong with smoking and does not understand why the Government should care; it is only when your front door flies off the hinges and a DEA agent slams you to the floor with a gun to your head, that you discover your error in your thinking.
+Another blunder is the belief that arrest is a "deterrent" to stop people from smoking marijuana.
+When you consider the number of arrests over the last 75 years, marijuana should have disappeared long ago; instead, the arrests have only increased the drug's popularity and price.
+The fear of arrest does not work, because the drug raid is usually unexpected.
+Growers and users do not believe it can happen to them.
+The usual pot smoker cannot see anything wrong with smoking and does not understand why the Federal Government should get involved.
+It is only when the front door flies off the hinges and a DEA agent slams you to the floor with a gun to your head, that you discover your error.

-The majority of Americans support a “live and let live” policy unless someone breaks the social contract by damaging property or causing injury to others.
+The majority of Americans support a “live and let live” policy unless someone breaks the social contract by damaging property or causing injury.
 In that case, you can expect consequences.
-When someone becomes a public nuisance or inflicts self-injury, intervention may become necessary - but aside from that, our homes are supposed to be a place of privacy the police cannot enter without a warrant that is based on probable cause and signed by a judge.
+When someone becomes a public nuisance or inflicts self-injury, intervention may also become necessary - but aside from that, our homes are supposed to be a place of privacy.
+The police cannot enter without a warrant based on probable cause and signed by a judge.
 This is Constitutional Law established by our Founding Fathers.

-The term "harm reduction" is another term used by prohibitionists to override Jefferson’s concept of inalienable rights.
-Harm reduction means the Government decides what I can put in my own body.
+The term "harm reduction" is a term used by prohibitionists to override Thomas Jefferson’s defense of inalienable rights.
+Harm reduction means the Federal Government decides what I can put in my own body.

 I have always believed that I am my body - which means my body belongs to me.
-The government must ask permission to inspect me and the answer is always no. Prohibition is Christian Fundamentalism and violates the separation between church and state.
+The government must ask permission to inspect me and the answer is always no. Prohibition is a form of religious Fundamentalism and violates the separation between church and state.

-Under Federal scheduling, the DEA has criminalized anyone in possession of drugs not prescribed by a doctor and manufactured by the pharmaceutical companies.
-This is a well-intentioned program, but in reality, far more people die from legal alcohol, tobacco, and prescription drugs than the illegal drugs sold by street vendors.
-Strangely, the substance the DEA hates and fears the most – the THC molecule – as far as I know has not killed anyone.
+Under Federal scheduling, the DEA has criminalized anyone in possession of drugs not manufactured by the licensed pharmaceutical industry or prescribed by a doctor.
+This is a well-intentioned program, but in reality, far more people die from legal drugs such as alcohol, tobacco, and pharmaceuticals than the drugs sold by street vendors.
+Oddly enough, the substance the DEA hates and fears the most – pot – as far as we know has never killed anyone.

-On paper, the DEA, FDA, and other Federal agencies keep a tight rein on cannabis.
+On paper, the DEA, FDA, and other Federal agencies keep a tight rein on cannabis and its THC byproducts.
 Under the law, cannabis is right where it belongs in Schedule 1, next to heroin.
-The reason: cannabis is a dangerous mind-altering substance with no medical value and a high probability of abuse.
+The reason is clear.
+Cannabis is a dangerous mind-altering drug with no medical value and a high probability of abuse.
 The Temperance Society preached the same warning about alcohol - a dangerous, mind-altering drug that causes violence, criminality, and death.

 On the other hand, licensed pharmaceutical companies deliver truckloads of Ritalin for kids who have difficulty paying attention in class.
+Ritalin is a psycho stimulant that speeds up the nervous system.
 The short-term effects for kids allergic to Ritalin can include nervousness and insomnia, loss of appetite, nausea and vomiting, dizziness, palpitations, headaches, changes in heart rate and blood pressure, skin rashes and itching, abdominal pain, weight loss, and digestive problems, toxic psychosis, psychotic episodes, drug dependence syndrome and severe depressions upon withdrawal.

 This new, synthetic, children's drug is in Schedule II - less dangerous than cannabis.
+The long term effect of Ritalin (Speed) is not known.
 On the other hand, cannabis has a long history of medical and recreational use that dates back thousands of years.

 A Failed Drug War without End